 Trina Solar's score of 51 is higher than 72% of the industry.
 This can give you a sense of how well the company is doing compared to its peers.

-In 2024, Trina Solar, headquartered in China (CN), reported total carbon emissions of approximately 25,665,400,000 kg CO2e.
-This figure includes Scope 1 emissions of about 79,400,000 kg CO2e, Scope 2 emissions of approximately 2,816,600,000 kg CO2e (market-based), and a significant contribution from Scope 3 emissions, which totalled around 22,769,400,000 kg CO2e.
-The previous year, 2023, saw total emissions of about 23,535,800,000 kg CO2e, with Scope 1 at approximately 107,700,000 kg CO2e and Scope 2 at about 1,989,700,000 kg CO2e (market-based).
+In 2024, Trina Solar's total carbon emissions amounted to approximately 25.7 billion kg CO2e, reflecting a significant increase from about 23.5 billion kg CO2e in 2023.
+The emissions breakdown for 2024 includes Scope 1 emissions of about 79.4 million kg CO2e, Scope 2 emissions of approximately 2.8 billion kg CO2e (market-based), and Scope 3 emissions of about 22.8 billion kg CO2e.
 Trina Solar has set ambitious climate commitments, aiming to reduce its Scope 1 emissions by 50% from a 2020 baseline by 2030.
 Additionally, the company has pledged to achieve near-zero emissions for both Scope 1 and Scope 2 by the mid-2020s.
-They also aim for a 50% reduction in Scope 2 emissions from the same 2020 baseline by 2030.
-Furthermore, Trina Solar is committed to reducing the greenhouse gas emissions intensity of its modules and cells by 40% and 50%, respectively, by 2025 against the 2020 baseline.
-Long-term, Trina Solar has set a goal to achieve net-zero emissions by 2050, aligning with its corporate vision of leading in smart solar energy solutions.
-The company is actively working towards these targets, reflecting its commitment to sustainability and climate action.
+They also target a 50% reduction in Scope 2 emissions from the same baseline by 2030.
+Furthermore, Trina Solar is committed to reducing the greenhouse gas emissions intensity of its modules and cells by 40% and 50%, respectively, by 2025 against a 2020 baseline.
+Long-term, Trina Solar aims for net-zero emissions by 2050, aligning with its corporate vision of leading the transition to smart solar energy solutions.
+The company is not currently a member of the Science Based Targets initiative (SBTi) but has expressed intentions to pursue significant reductions across all scopes.

 Access structured emissions data, company-specific emission factors, and source documents